AloXado320/rom-manager-2-c/README.md

  * For music, delete the original sequences and drop in the extracted ones.
 Then merge (manually at this moment) the sequences.json with the original sequences.json.
 For convenience when working with multiple hacks, filenames include the romname, this should not cause any conflicts.

- * For trajectories/star positions, place the Trajectories.inc.c and Star_Pos.inc.c files from /misc/ inside /src/.
-For convenience when working with multiple hacks, filenames include the romname.
-Remove the romnames from the filename before placing them in the repo.
+ * For trajectories/star positions/tweaks, place the tweaks.inc.c Trajectories.inc.c and Star_Pos.inc.c files from /misc/ inside /src/.

+ * For textures, drag the /textures/ folder from RM2C into your repo directory

 **NOTE** sequence numbers must be in numerical order.